KY4GD/ky4gd.github.io.backup/SECURITY.md

 Your name and contact information (optional)

 We will review the report within 7 business days and provide an initial response.
 If the issue is confirmed as a vulnerability, we will work on a fix and release an update as soon as possible.
 You'll receive updates on the status of the fix throughout the process.

+If the report is determined to not be a vulnerability, we will explain our reasoning and thank you for your submission.
+Thank you for helping us improve the security of our project!
+How does this look?
+Please feel free to modify the content and details as needed to fit your specific requirements.
+Let me know if you have any other questions.